 No. The track record of the fund is measured as the percentage return of assets under management, regardless of the amount of capital contributed to or withdrawn from the fund.

-No. Administrators assist in many of the ongoing operations of a full-fledged fund, including processing subscription and redemption requests, providing net asset value calculations, preparing monthly reports, and calculating fees.
+No. Administrators assist in many of the ongoing operations of a full-fledged hedge fund, including processing subscription and redemption requests, providing net asset value calculations, preparing monthly reports, and calculating fees.
 Fees for a hedge fund administrator can range from $500 to $3,000 per month.
-Establishing an incubator fund will allow you develop a track record without incurring the costs for a third-party fund administrator.
+Establishing an incubator fund will allow you to develop a track record without incurring the costs for a third-party fund administrator.

 Why would I want to establish an offshore incubator fund?

-If your prospective investors will likely be non-U.S. persons or U.S. tax-exempt persons, establishing an offshore incubator fund may be desirable from a long-term perspective.
+If your prospective hedge fund investors will likely be non-U.S. persons or U.S. tax-exempt persons, establishing an offshore incubator fund may be desirable from a long-term perspective.
 The cost to establish an offshore incubator is typically higher than establishing a domestic incubator, depending on the jurisdiction.